The Woodlands Township storm recovery update

 - For Harris County clean-up assistance, contact CrisisCleanup.org, visit HarrisRecovery.org, or call 1-800-451-1954 to report your need.

-As of this posting, Conroe ISD, Magnolia ISD, Tomball ISD, will resume on Tuesday, Sept.
+As of this posting, Conroe ISD, Magnolia ISD, Tomball ISD, all closed until Sept.
 5, 2017.
-Please check your school district’s web pages, Twitter and Facebook accounts for specific updates.
 DRINKING WATER SAFE in The Woodlands, despite rumors

 for alerts and advisories including road closures.
 SHELTERS